COVID-19

 It’s important to take a broad-based approach when improving your heart health after a COVID-19 infection, especially if the infection period was severe and involved a lot of heavy coughing.
 If you feel that your heart is beating abnormally, or you’re more out of breath than usual, it might be time to see a doctor.
 People who exercise will also be best off easing back into their normal workout routine.

-“From a medical standpoint, we want to rule out any structural abnormalities that COVID-19 might have left, whether it’s in the lungs or somewhere else in the cardiopulmonary system,” Dr. Hindoyan says.
+“From a medical standpoint, we want to rule out any structural abnormalities that COVID-19 might have left, whether it’s in the lungs or somewhere else in the cardiopulmonary system,” says a Keck Medicine cardiologist.
 “Once that’s ruled out, we can start an exercise program to build your stamina back up to where you were pre-COVID.”

-It’s important for someone who was active before COVID-19 to ease back into their routine, Dr. Hindoyan says, especially with victims of fatigue that lasts for several months after the acute, initial infection phase.
+It’s important for someone who was active before COVID-19 to ease back into their routine, especially with victims of fatigue that lasts for several months after the acute, initial infection phase.

-“It is important to get back into an exercise routine but to do it in a very conservative fashion,” he says.
+“It is important to get back into an exercise routine but to do it in a very conservative fashion,” the cardiologist says.

 That means gradually increasing your exercise until you get back to your pre-COVID level, which follows the American College of Cardiology recommendations